Israel Records Highest Single-day Virus Tally - UrduPoint

 Israel Records Highest Single-day Virus Tally

-Israel had won early praise for its virus containment efforts, but cases have surged since a broad re-opening began in May.

-Prime Minister Benjamin Netanyahu admitted in a late Thursday press conference that the decision to allow businesses, including bars and event spaces, to re-open may have been made "too soon".
+Prime Minister Benjamin Netanyahu admitted in a late Thursday news conference that the decision to allow businesses, including bars and event spaces, to re-open may have been made "too soon".

 "I take responsibility for it," he told reporters.